Are the GRE or GMAT required for the master's degree or the graduate certificate?

 I understand that GRE score submission is not required for admission.
 If I do report my score, does that improve the likelihood of admission?

 A strong GRE or GMAT score could help supplement an application.

-Consideration is given to those who do not have a traditional engineering degree.
+Consideration is given to those who do not have a traditional engineering degree, specifically those who have Science, Math, and Technology degrees.
 Students must meet our admission requirements to enter the Master's program or the Graduate Certificate.
 Please contact the MEM Program Coordinator if you have any questions.

 An official transcript is sent directly to us from the school you attended.
 Alternatively, we can accept official transcripts sent directly to you from the school, as long as the package remains unopened upon delivery to us.

 What is the application deadline for each semester?